 Working with Agents and Config Zones¶

 Working with Icinga 2 Agents can be quite tricky, as each Agent needs its own Endpoint and Zone definition, correct parent, peering host and log settings.
 There may always be reasons for a completely custom-made configuration.
-However, I’d strongly suggest to give the Director-assisted variant at least a try first.
-It might save you a lot of headaches.
+However, I’d strongly suggest using the Director- assisted variant.
+It will save you a lot of headaches.

 Agent settings are not available for modification directly on a host object.
 This requires you to create an “Icinga Agent” template.
 You could name it exactly like that; it’s important to use meaningful names for your templates.